Graylog2/se-poc-docs/src/On Prem POC/installing sidecar.md

 Make sure you have a beats input created and started before continuing.

+# Install - Windows

+Install Sidecar on any device(s) you want to collect logs from and forward to your graylog cluster.

 ## Download

 Download the latest release via https://github.com/Graylog2/collector-sidecar/releases/latest .

 For Microsoft Windows (Both Windows and Windows Server) download graylog_sidecar_installer_[version].exe.

-For linux choose the install applicable to your distribution (e.g. deb based or rpm based)

 ## Install

-Install Sidecar on any device(s) you want to collect logs from and forward to your graylog cluster.

 Sidecar can be installed by executing the download file, such as the `.exe`.
 You will be prompted to input your Graylog API address and your API key.